peter-kuchel/skillissue/README.md

 # SKILLISSUE

-An easy to use cli text-editor for the vscode soydevs such as myself who don't know how to type properly on a keyboard and can't exit from Vim.
+An easy to use cli text-editor for the vscode soy-devs such as myself who don't know how to type properly on a keyboard, and can't exit from Vim.
+So that we can continue to avoid learning these skills, and avoid downloading a vscode server when ssh'ing into our cloud instances.

 # How to use

-The editor has very limited commands and has some similarity to existing cli editors:
+The editor is very basic, with some surface-level similarity to existing cli editors.
+Using the following keys, you can:

+### Move ( w, a, s, d ):
+Move around the currently opened document with these keys

-### Insert (i):
+### Insert ( i ):
-Insert characters at the current position of the cursor, exit with ESC
+Insert characters at the current position of the cursor, exit insertion with ESC

-### Save (z):
+### Save ( z ):
-Save the changes made to the file
+Save the current changes made to the file

-### Redo (j):
+### Redo ( j ):
 Redo the most recent change

-### Undo (k):
+### Undo ( k ):
 Undo the most recent change

-### Move (w,a,s,d):
-Move around the currently opened document with these keys

 # TODO: